MalaPetra/DataScienceNanodegreeUdacity/capstone_project/readme.md

 person (str) - customer id
 time (int) - time in hours since start of test.
 The data begins at time t=0 value - (dict of strings) - either an offer id or transaction amount depending on the record

+### Libraries Used

+import pandas as pd
+import numpy as np
+import math
+import json
+import matplotlib.pyplot as plt import datetime import seaborn as sns

+from sklearn.preprocessing import MinMaxScaler from sklearn.model_selection import train_test_split, GridSearchCV
+from sklearn.tree import DecisionTreeClassifier from sklearn.naive_bayes import GaussianNB from sklearn.neighbors import KNeighborsClassifier from sklearn.linear_model import LogisticRegression from sklearn.linear_model import SGDClassifier from sklearn.ensemble import RandomForestRegressor from sklearn import metrics #Import scikit-learn metrics module for accuracy calculation from sklearn.metrics import classification_report from sklearn import decomposition, datasets
+#from sklearn import tree
+from sklearn.pipeline import Pipeline
+% matplotlib inline

+### Project Goal

+The goal of this project is to create a model which will predict whether customer will complete the offer or not.

+### Project Motivation

+I picked this project because I find this problem to be applicable into several areas of my current work.
+Using similar approach I could for example predict which customers become a users of the product or which customer to target in the first place.

+### Project Result

+I build a model which predicts whether customers will use the offer or not.
+I chose a decision tree model with avg accuracy 0.78.